ebi-uniprot/uniprot-website/spec.md

 3. ~~Does the precomputed endpoint exist yet?~~ **RESOLVED:** it exists (`…/uniprotkb/precomputed/{upi}/{taxId}` — see §1).
 Phase 6 is no longer backend-gated — only sequenced after Phases 3–5.
-4. **UniFire keyword placement.** UniFire keywords have no `category`;
-   `uniProtKbConverter` distributes keywords *by category*, so they land in no section (verified: 0 of 33).
-To render them under Approach B, either keep a flat keyword section fed `annotations.keywords`, or resolve keyword→category in the converter (the UniProtKB keyword vocabulary has that mapping).
-   Precomputed keywords carry categories and distribute normally.
-(Phase 4/5)
+4. ~~UniFire keyword placement.~~ **RESOLVED:** UniFire keywords have no `category`, so `uniProtKbConverter` cannot section them — the bespoke `SubEntryKeywordsSection` (catch-all) is **kept** rather than migrated (Phase 5).
+Resolving keyword→category in the converter remains a possible future enhancement but is not needed for parity.
+The migration-comparison harness confirms 0 keyword drops with the section kept.

 ## 8. Out of scope